Critical NAS Drive Failure? Causes, Symptoms & Expert Recovery Steps

 Frequently Asked Questions

-If you suspect a serious issue, especially unusual noises, power down the NAS safely.
-Do NOT attempt to reboot repeatedly, run disk utilities, swap drives randomly, or try a RAID rebuild if multiple drives show errors.
-Contact a professional data recovery service immediately.
+If severe symptoms occur (noises, multiple drive errors, volume crashed), power down the NAS safely.
+Do NOT reboot repeatedly, run disk utilities, swap drives randomly, or attempt a RAID rebuild without professional guidance.
+Contact a data recovery service.

 Table of Contents